briar/briar-mailbox/API.md

 Checks if provided auth token is belonging to the owner.

-Returns `200 OK`  with the list of folders with files in JSON (example):
+Returns `200 OK` with the list of folders that have files available to download, in JSON (example):

 ```json
 {